magic-wormhole/magic-wormhole/docs/api.md

   `get_word_completions("pr")` will return `{"ocessor", "ovincial", "oximate"}`, while `get_word_completions("opulent-pr")` will return `{"eclude", "efer", "eshrunk", "inter", "owler"}`.
 If the wordlist is not yet known, this returns an empty set.
-It will also return an empty set if the prefix is complete (the last word matches something in the completion list, and there are no longer extension words), although the code may not yet be complete if there are additional words.
+It will include an empty string in the returned set if the prefix is complete (the last word is an exact match for something in the completion list), but will include additional strings if the completion list includes extensions of the last word.
 The completions will never include a hyphen: the UI frontend must supply these if desired.
 The frontend is also responsible for sorting the results before display.
 * `h.choose_words(words)`: call this when the user is finished typing in the code.
 It does not return anything, but will cause the Wormhole's `w.when_code()` (or corresponding delegate) to fire, and triggers the